Culture jamming: Tactics

-Culture jamming is a form of disruption that plays on the emotions of viewers and bystanders.
-Jammers want to disrupt the unconscious thought process that takes place when most consumers view a popular advertising and bring about a détournement.
-Activists that utilize this tactic are counting on their meme to pull on the emotional strings of people and evoke some type of reaction.
-The reactions that most cultural jammers are hoping to evoke are behavioral change and political action.
-There are four emotions that activists often want viewers to feel.
-These emotions – shock, shame, fear, and anger – are believed to be the catalysts for social change.
+Culture jamming is a form of disruption that often appeals to the emotions of viewers and bystanders.
+It seeks to interrupt the habitual ways in which consumers interpret popular advertising and to produce a détournement.
+Activists using this tactic often rely on memes to evoke a reaction.
+The responses sought by cultural jammers commonly include behavioral change and political action.
+Four emotions are often discussed in this context: shock, shame, fear, and anger, which have been described as possible catalysts for social change.
 Culture jamming also intersects with forms of legal transgression.
-Semiotic disobedience, for example, involves both authorial and proprietary disobedience, while techniques such as coercive disobedience comprise acts of culture jamming combined with a demonstration of the retaliatory actions (legal consequences) handed down by the ruling apparatus.
+Semiotic disobedience, for example, involves both authorial and proprietary disobedience, while techniques such as coercive disobedience combine acts of culture jamming with demonstrations of the legal consequences imposed by authorities.

-One of the earliest American culture jammers, Joey Skaggs began staging elaborate media hoaxes in the 1960s as a form of social critique and performance art.
-His satirical projects, including the Cathouse for Dogs (a fictitious brothel for canines) and the Comacocoon (a fake sensory-deprivation vacation therapy), targeted institutional authority and exposed the media's susceptibility to sensationalism.
-Skaggs' interventions are regarded as foundational to the development of culture jamming as a strategy for media activism and public discourse.
+An early American practitioner associated with culture jamming, Joey Skaggs, began staging elaborate media hoaxes in the 1960s as a form of social critique and performance art.
+His satirical projects, including the Cathouse for Dogs, a fictitious brothel for canines, and Comacocoon, presented as a sensory-deprivation vacation therapy, targeted institutional authority and drew attention to the media's susceptibility to sensationalism.
+Skaggs' interventions have been described as important to the development of culture jamming as a strategy for media activism and public discourse.

-The basic unit in which a message is transmitted in culture jamming is the meme.
-Memes are condensed images that stimulate visual, verbal, musical, or behavioral associations that people can easily imitate and transmit to others.
-The term meme was coined and first popularized by geneticist Richard Dawkins, but later used by cultural critics such as Douglas Rushkoff, who claimed memes were a type of media virus.
-Memes are seen as genes that can jump from outlet to outlet and replicate themselves or mutate upon transmission, just like a virus.
+The meme is often described as a basic unit through which messages are transmitted in culture jamming.
+Memes are condensed images, phrases, sounds, or behaviors that stimulate visual, verbal, musical, or behavioral associations and can be imitated and transmitted by others.
+The term meme was coined and first popularized by evolutionary biologist Richard Dawkins, but was later used by cultural critics such as Douglas Rushkoff, who described memes as a type of media virus.
+Memes have been compared to genes because they can move from one outlet to another and replicate or mutate during transmission.

-Culture jammers will often use common symbols such as the McDonald's golden arches or Nike swoosh to engage people and force them to think about their eating habits or fashion sense.
-In one example, jammer Jonah Peretti used the Nike symbol to stir debate on sweatshop child labor and consumer freedom.
+Culture jammers often use widely recognized symbols, such as the McDonald's golden arches or Nike swoosh, to engage viewers and encourage reflection on consumer habits, including eating habits or fashion choices.
+In one example, jammer Jonah Peretti used the Nike symbol to draw attention to debates about sweatshop labor and consumer freedom.
 Peretti made public exchanges between himself and Nike over a disagreement.
-Peretti had requested custom Nikes with the word "sweatshop" placed in the Nike symbol.
+He had requested custom Nikes with the word "sweatshop" placed in the Nike symbol.
 Nike refused.
-Once this story was made public, it spread worldwide and contributed to the already robust conversation about Nike's use of sweatshops, which had been ongoing for a decade prior to Peretti's 2001 stunt.
+Once this story was made public, it spread widely and contributed to the ongoing conversation about allegations concerning Nike's use of sweatshop labor, which had been underway for a decade prior to Peretti's 2001 action.